Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 Do you charge your hiring partners fees?

 None.
 Nada.
 We're proud to introduce our grads to our hiring partners and provide employers with a pool of top talent.
-If you are looking for a Developer to join your team, check out our employers page.
+If you are looking for a developer, data analyst or cybersecurity professional to join your team, check out our employers page.

 What exactly is provided by Career Services?